shaylarihosain/Scripps-College-Journal/README.md

 Everything you need to build Scripps College Journal, including our InDesign and Illustrator brand guides, font files, PDF export presets, and InDesign workspace, is still included.

-You will have to open each file manually.
+During setup, you will have to open each file manually.
 For example, you’ll move the issue’s artwork into the Artwork folder using Windows Explorer, install the included fonts on your PC by right-clicking on them, and export your final PDFs using InDesign’s standard export dialog.
 Because there is no app to mandate any Adobe compatibility rules, please speak with a member of your team to ensure you use the correct versions of InDesign and Illustrator.

 (Note: On Windows, be sure to import the included SCJ-specific PDF export presets before exporting any PDFs.
 This is absolutely mandatory if you are creating a final print file, so that the magazine prints correctly.
 Then when you use InDesign's export PDF dialog box, you must select the corresponding “Scripps College Journal” preset.